 - 1. NEW Policy 1.5-v: Industrial.
 The County shall foster employment opportunities in the Agricultural Reserve Tier by allowing light industrial uses at appropriate locations to provide a balance of land uses for current and new residents of the Tier.
 All new future land use amendments requesting industrial type uses in the Agricultural Reserve Tier shall meet the following requirements: - 1.
 Limited to the Commerce (CMR) future land use designation; - 2.
-Fronting State Road 7, Atlantic Avenue (from Florida's Turnpike to State Road 7), Boynton Beach Boulevard (from Florida's Turnpike to State Road 7) or have access to these roadways through an existing commercial or industrial site; - 3.
-Be accompanied by a concurrent zoning application and site plan in order to demonstrate that the proposal meets the design, scale, and character requirements of the Tier; - 4.
-Have a minimum of \oplus 3 acres (with the exception of lands dedicated to rights of way); and - Option 1: 5.
-Be subject to the preserve percentage and use requirements of Policy 1.5.1-q. or - Option 2: 5.
-For sites over 50 acres, be subject to the preserve percentage and use requirements of Policy 1.5.1-q;
+Located with frontage and access on Fronting State Road 7 (north of Rio Grande Avenue), Atlantic Avenue (from Florida's Turnpike to State Road 7), Boynton Beach Boulevard (from Florida's Turnpike to State Road 7), or have access to these roadways through an existing commercial or industrial site.
+Sites located west of State Road 7 must share a common border with a property with commercial or industrial future land use; - 3.
+Be accompanied by a concurrent zoning application and conceptual site plan in order to demonstrate that the proposal meets the design, scale, and character requirements of the Tier; and - 4.
+Have a minimum of 3 acres and a maximum of 50 acres (with the exception of lands dedicated to rights of way).; and - 5.
+For sites over 50 acres, be subject to the preserve percentage and use requirements of Policy 1.5.1-q.